Boxing Day sales are an opportunity for all Brisbanites to get a bargain. Follow this guide and save this holiday break.

 How to get the most from Boxing Day sales

-Buy what you need - Write a list of items you need.
-Then, allocate a budget of what you're willing to pay for these items.
+- Buy what you need - Write a list of items you need.
+Then, allocate a budget of what you're willing to pay for them.
 Take this list with you if you go shopping and ensure you don't stray from it.
 This will minimise the risk of you getting conned into buying something you never needed or even wanted.

 - Consider your payment options - If you're using a credit card keep in mind that some retailers charge surcharges.
 Additionally, think about whether or not you'll be able to pay off your purchases before the due date.
 If not, consider a low rate credit card or a card with a 0% interest promotion.
 Failing this you might want to consider a balance transfer card.